-Hey everyone!
-Today I’m excited to bring you something I’ve never done before and am quite frankly super happy about.
-After I reviewed Bryant Loney’s Sea Breeze Academy, Verona Booksellers the publishers also provided me with an opportunity to interview Bryant with questions at my complete discretion.
-He kindly obliged (yay!) and well, here’s how it went!
+Hi everyone!
+Today, I’m honored to bring you something I’ve never done before and am quite frankly super happy about.
+After I reviewed Bryant Loney’s Sea Breeze Academy, Verona Booksellers also provided me with an opportunity to interview Bryant.
+Kindly, he obliged and here’s how it went!

 The trick is to be as subtle as you can and to only change the language when it needs to be changed.
 I try to be particularly consistent, with a set of rules to exactly which grammatical structures and words I may alter, and then I stick to those rules.
 There are writers who would do otherwise, of course, and it’s becoming increasingly more popular to handle the vernacular differently in every sentence.
 To me, that can get overly burdensome to the reader, which is why I value a set of rules.
 In To Hear the Ocean Sigh, in the space of a couple of sentences, I needed the reader to be clear as to which character they were reading, even without tags.
 So I was careful to make those multimodal languages distinct, whether it be through the emoticons, the utilization of Caps Lock to convey excitement, variational spellings, and the use of punctuation—or lack thereof—to indicate irony, emphasis, apathy.
 All of these groups of teens are there, and I wanted to give each of them their own language.

 C: Did you have a favorite book or book series as a child?
 If so, did the book(s) ever inspire ideas for your own?